furqan-qadri/SocialLife/README.md

 # SocialLife

-A modern and responsive web blog web
+A modern and a fully responsive web blog with three pages:

+1. Home page
+2. Recent Posts
+3. About me